PM696/SpringboardBootCamp_DataScience/README.md

 Although the model falls short of the intended target of at least 90% accuracy, the CatBoostClassifier is an effective model in classifying higher education institutions based on the number of awards issued for every 100 full-time undergraduate students.
 ## 7. Further Recommendations
+> * Explore additional hyperparameters and maybe ensemble methods to improve the accuracy of the model.
+**Acknowledgements**
+I acknowledge my mentor Amir Parizi for guiding me through this Springboard Bootcamp process.
+I greatly appreciated it.
+Also, I acknowledge the instructional Faculty at Datacamp.